-Psychotherapy With Mormon Clients Text-based Home Course (3 CE)
+Psychotherapy With Mormon Clients Online Text-based Home Course (3 CE)

 This course examines problems that members of The Church of Jesus Christ of Latter-day Saints (often referred to as Mormons or Latter-day Saints [LDS]) bring to therapy.
 It includes an overview of basic doctrines of the Church, an exploration of interpretations of these that often create distress and conflict for members (differences between doctrine and culture), and clarifications that may be therapeutically helpful for the client.

 Author: Mary Ella Viehe, Ph.D., LMFT

 Target Audience: Introductory and Intermediate; LMFTs, Social Workers, LPCCs, Nurses, Substance Abuse Counselors, and other mental health clinicians.

 Upon completion of this course, participants will be able to:

 - Describe the basic worldview of the Mormon religion.